NoStudioDude/nostudiodude.github.io/_posts/2018-01-12-setting-up-a-new-angular-project.md

     ng serve

 Congrats, you now have a running angular application.
 The command `ng serve` will run our application and keep track of changes made.
 The application will be running on `port 4200`.
-To see your new application go to your favorite browser and enter the navigate to the following address:
+To see your new application go to your favorite browser and navigate to the following address:

     http://localhost:4200